-If you are a bit more reserved and do not like the hunt for the pens in the wild, try online sources such as the Fountain Pen Network sales board, or Pentrace green board.
+If you are a bit more reserved and do not like the hunt for the pens in the wild, try online sources such as the fountain pen collectors forum Fountain Pen Network, or Pentrace green board.
 These are both excellent places to buy items with a very low chance of getting ripped off, and a great chance of paying a fair price for the item.
 Of course there is eBay if you are feeling lucky but remember you are very likely to get something in poor condition if you get what you thought you were bidding on at all.
 One trick to eBay is to only deal with certain well known sellers such as operadoc, posarro, world-lux, mvpens, kamakura-pens, and oldtat.
 There are many more reputable dealers but these are ones that I have had excellent dealings with and have not once heard anyone talk bad about.

 If you are looking more towards new pens you can try Fountain Pen Hospital and Internet Pens, both are excellent sources with fantastic service and prices.
 You may have a Paradise Pens in your local mall and this is a great place to browse through a huge selection of pens up close and personal.
 Paradise Pens is a little expensive compared to some online services but you do get to play with the pens in your hand before purchase and that can be nice.
 If you are in a big enough town you may even have a Montblanc Boutique around you.
 If you love their pens like I do, or hate them, you owe it to yourself to visit a boutique at least once, it is quite the experience.
 Lastly check online and in the yellow pages to see if there is a small local store in your area.
 These can be little gems and sometimes offer meetings of collectors in the area, repair services, and great advise.
 Just be aware that you may pay a little more from these small dealers but it is often well worth it.

-Once you start collecting you probably will want to share your experiences, ask questions, and generally chat with other collectors.
+Once you start fountain pen collecting you probably will want to share your experiences, ask questions, and generally chat with other collectors.
 The best place online to do that is Fountain Pen Network forums.
 Generally speaking the forums there are excellently moderated, the interface is fast and clean, posts are available for many years, and most people there are very friendly.
 It is by far the largest online community for pen collectors.

 Now you may decide you are really serious and it is time to go to a pen show!
 Yes, they have entire shows devoted to these little guys and they can be wonderful places to meet other collectors who you may have emailed for years and never actually met.
-Here you can find some great deals on pens and related collectables, get your pens repaired on site, sell/trade your pens for others, get more ink, and generally have a great time.
+Here you can find some great deals on pens and related collectibles, get your pens repaired on site, sell/trade your pens for others, get more ink, and generally have a great time.
 Some cities that have shows include Washington DC, Atlanta, Miami, Dallas, Los Angeles, Chicago, and Columbus.

 Now that you have pens, what do you do with them besides sit around and look at them?
 Use them!
 Both the forums I mentioned above have what are called snail lists.
 These are lists of people who want to write with their pens and mail the letter to you.
 Not only does this give you a great use for your pens but it can make you some great friends in the process.